conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

 This is because shared libraries (*.dll* in windows, *.dylib* in OSX and *.so* in Linux), are loaded at runtime.
 That means that the application executable needs to know where are the required shared libraries when it runs.
-On Windows, the dynamic linker, will search in the same directory then in the *PATH* directories.
+On Windows, the dynamic linker will search in the same directory then in the *PATH* directories.
 On OSX, it will search in the directories declared in *DYLD_LIBRARY_PATH* as on Linux will use the *LD_LIBRARY_PATH*.